Tatianaceline/Capstone-Project/README.md

 9. Contributors

 ## Project Goals
-The primary objective of this project is to create a machine learning model that accurately predicts the duration of a patient's hospital stay.
-Key business applications include:
+To create a model that predicts the risk of a patient being readmitted back into hospital based on key health indicators.

+### Impact
+This model will enable healthcare providers to;
-Optimizing resource allocation and bed management.
+Optimize resource allocation and bed management.
-Improving staff scheduling for better patient outcomes.
+Improve staff scheduling for better patient outcomes.
-Enhancing patient satisfaction by reducing delays and ensuring availability of resources.
+Enhance patient satisfaction by reducing delays and ensuring availability of resources.

 ## Dataset
 The dataset used for this project includes various features related to patients and their hospital stays, such as: